 Both ends of the lace shall be provided with tags of metal or plastic materials.
 The metal tags shall be coated with varnish or shall be of the same colour to match with the laces.
-In the case of laces required by Defence (L 145/36, L 115/36) (L 100/36, L 60/36, L 63/25) metallic tags shall be used unless otherwise specified.
+In the case of laces required by defence (L 145/36, L 115/36) (L 100/36, L 60/36, L 63/25) metallic tags shall be used unless otherwise specified.
 The length of the tags shall be not less than 15 mm.
 The metallic tags shall not have rough joints, shall grip the lace firmly and the laces shall protrude about 2 mm out of the tip of the tag at either end.

-2.3.1 Plastic tags shall be so fitted that the wrap over is heat-sealed, and the plastic materials fused and sealed so as to be an integral part of the lace.
+Plastic tags shall be so fitted that the wrap over is heat-sealed, and the plastic materials fused and sealed so as to be an integral part of the lace.
 The plastic material used for tags shall be at least 0.15 mm thick.